-- Personal data of the individual is rectified or amended if requested by the data subject if it is inaccurate or incomplete. - This is done without delay, and no later than one month.
-This can be extended to two months with permission from the DPO and in approval of the data subject.
+- We must rectify or amend the personal data of the individual if requested because it is inaccurate or incomplete. - This must be done without delay, and no later than one month.
+This can be extended to two months with permission from the DPO.